DirusLupito/520ProjectAntiyoyAI/README.md

 Also, if you have many CPU cores available and plenty of RAM, you can increase the number of parallel workers used in the tournaments to speed up the process of running the tournaments.

+## For AlphaZero instructions, use the readme in the second alpha-zero branch